-- If you have your period, do a BSE between

-week to 10 days after your period, when your breasts are usually not tender or swollen. - If you have just had a baby, do BSE on the first day of each month. - If you are breastfeeding, examine your breasts when all milk has been expressed.
-This sometimes requires that only one breast be checked at a time because all the milk cannot be expressed completely from both breasts.
-If you feel a lump, it may be swelling around a milk duct.
-Recheck daily.
-If a lump stays in the same place for 1 week, call your doctor.
-Also read more about postpartum engorement in A Guide to Breastfeeding.
+- If you have your period, do a BSE a week to 10 days after your period, when your breasts are usually not tender or swollen. - If you have just had a baby, do BSE on the first day of each month.